 Troops may complete Journeys over the course of their scouting year.
 At the end of each Journey, girls are called to take action on a service project that will be both effective and sustainable.
 Individual troops work together to plan, design, and implement a Take Action Project within their community.
 Here are just a few examples of Take Action Projects Loveland Girl Scouts have completed in recent years.

-A beautiful afternoon with some wonderful people/patients at this Loveland nursing and rehab center!
+A beautiful afternoon with some wonderful people at this Loveland nursing and rehab center!

 The troop starting with the Girl Scout Promise.
 There were over 5 former GS in the group who joined us with their three fingers up and saying the promise with us.
 Beautiful.

-For the last 6 months the girls have learned about energy, ways to conserve it & how the LIS/LMS buildings managed energy trends for the last 10 years.
+The girls have learned about energy, ways to conserve it, and how the LIS/LMS buildings managed energy trends for the last 10 years.

-For this last step in their journey, they thought that the patients wearing scarves would help them create and conserve heat to naturally warm their fragile bodies.
+For this last step in their journey, they thought that the patients wearing scarves would help them create and conserve heat to naturally warm their bodies.
 The patients enjoyed the scarves.
-However, most importantly they LOVED having them visit and invited us back next month.
-We will go back on Tuesday, April 23rd to play bingo and visit with these lovely people.
-It was a joy!!
+However, more importantly, they LOVED having them visit and invited us back.

 This is a woman named “Lill” Lane wearing the Reds scarf.
 She is quite famous around Loveland.